-The inflation component used to create the above table is 2.20% and represents WSIB's most recent long-term estimate of broad economic inflation.
+The inflation component used to create the above table was 2.20% and represents WSIB's long-term estimate of broad economic inflation consistent with their 2021 CMAs.

 Discount Rate

 The discount rate used to measure the total pension liability was 7.00%.
 To determine the discount rate, an asset sufficiency test was completed to test whether the pension plan's fiduciary net position was sufficient to make all projected future benefit payments of current plan members.